• OFFICERS

 Board Alternates

-Key West; Social dance instructor, realtor
+Lucy Carleton, Key West; Social dance instructor, realtor

 Theresa Axford, Key West; Monroe County School District Superintendent, Past Chair of the Arts Council

-Susan Baan, Duck Key; retail Jeweler, part time painter, arts advocate
+Susan Baan, Duck Key; retail jeweler, part time painter, arts advocate

 Larry Baeder, Key West; professional musician, past president of the Bahama Village Music Program

-Paige Bethel, Key West; Realtor, Take Stock in Children mentor
+Paige Bethel, Key West; realtor, Take Stock in Children mentor

-Sally Binard, Key West; Visual artist
+Sally Binard, Key West; mixed media visual artist

-Lucy Carleton, Key West; social dance instructor, realtor, Sustainable Floridian graduate & Sustainability Advisory Board City of Key West
+Lucy Carleton, Key West; social dance instructor, realtor, Sustainable Floridian graduate & Sustainability Advisory Board, City of Key West

 Sheila Cook, Marathon; artist and former owner/operator of The Art Studio in Marathon

-Susann D’Antonio, Big Pine Key;, Artist, Owner of Framing in Paradise, and Independent Title Abstractor
+Susann D’Antonio, Big Pine Key; artist, owner of Framing in Paradise, and Independent Title Abstractor

 Marianne Finizio, Layton; VP of Community Relations and Business Development for CHI of South Florida